Merck/CEEDesigns.jl/docs/src/tutorials/SimpleStatic.md

 resources to a set of experiments that attain some acceptable level of information (or, conversely, reduce uncertainty below some level).

-The arrangements produced by the tools introduced in this tutorial are called "static" because they implicitly assume that future data will have exactly the information gain of each experiment as the "historical" input.
+The arrangements produced by the tools introduced in this tutorial are called "static" because they inherently assume that for each experiment, future data will deterministically yield the same information gain as the "historical" data did.
+This information gain from the "historical" data is quantified based on certain aggregate statistics.

+We can also consider "generative experimental designs," where the information gain is modeled as a random variable.
+This concept is detailed in another [tutorial](./SimpleGenerative.jl).

 This tutorial introduces the theoretical framework behind static experimental designs with synthetic data.
 For examples using real data, please see our other tutorials.